jliljebl/flowblade/README.md

 ![Flowblade](flowblade-trunk/Flowblade/res/img/header_text.png "Flowblade")

 **Project is on break for a few weeks.
-Action on issues and commits will resume in Setptember.**
+Action on issues and commits will resume in September.**

 1. [Introduction](https://github.com/jliljebl/flowblade#introduction)
 2. [Features](https://github.com/jliljebl/flowblade#features)